 Sexual orientation, since 1998 - as a result of Vriend vs. Alberta, and gender identity, as of 2017 - due to Bill C-16, are protected human rights at federal, and provincial and territorial legislative levels.
-Gender expression is an enumerated protection in all provinces and territories, apart from Manitoba, Saskatchewan, and the Northwest Territories.
+Gender expression is an enumerated protection in all provinces and territories, apart from Manitoba and Saskatchewan.